MelTok: 2D Tokenization for Single-Codebook Audio Compression: Introduction

 \section{Introduction}

-Discrete audio tokens generated by neural audio codecs compress continuous audio signals into a compact discrete space while preserving perceptual quality and semantic content~\cite{mousavi2025discreteaudiotokenssurvey}, enabling reduced storage requirements and faster transmission than continuous embeddings~\cite{theis2017lossyimagecompressioncompressive}.
-These tokens serve as an efficient and flexible interface for downstream tasks such as Automatic Speech Recognition (ASR) ~\cite{radford2022robustspeechrecognitionlargescale} ~\cite{hsu2021hubertselfsupervisedspeechrepresentation}, Text-To-Speech generation (TTS) ~\cite{peng2024voicecraftzeroshotspeechediting} ~\cite{du2024cosyvoicescalablemultilingualzeroshot}, music generation ~\cite{yang2024uniaudio15largelanguage}, and so on.
-Audio codecs typically consists of an encoder-quantizer-decoder structure to encode, where the encoder transforms the input waveform into a continuous representation ~\cite{langman2025spectralcodecsimprovingnonautoregressive}, The quantizer then maps this continuous representation to a discrete code from a codebook.
+Discrete audio tokens generated by neural audio codecs compress continuous audio signals into a compact discrete space while preserving perceptual quality and semantic content~\cite{mousavi2025discreteaudiotokenssurvey}.
+Discrete audio tokens require less storage and achieve faster transmission than continuous embeddings~\cite{theis2017lossyimagecompressioncompressive}.
+These tokens serve as an efficient and flexible interface for downstream audio understanding tasks such as Automatic Speech Recognition (ASR) ~\cite{radford2022robustspeechrecognitionlargescale} ~\cite{hsu2021hubertselfsupervisedspeechrepresentation}, sound event detection~\cite{7280624}, music genre classification ~\cite{bahuleyan2018musicgenreclassificationusing}, and so on.
+Audio codecs typically consists of an encoder-quantizer-decoder structure to encode.
+The encoder transforms the input waveform into a continuous representation ~\cite{langman2025spectralcodecsimprovingnonautoregressive}, The quantizer then maps this continuous representation to a discrete code from a codebook.
 Finally, the decoder reconstructs the original waveform from the selected code~\cite{agustsson2017softtohardvectorquantizationendtoend}.
 Compression is achieved when the number of bits used to represent the code is smaller than that required for the original audio signal~\cite{yang2020sourceawareneuralspeechcoding}.